postsharp/Metalama.Documentation/content/patterns/caching/dependencies.md

 Instead of just working with primitive types like `string` and `decimal`, we create a new type `record Product( string Name, decimal Price)` and make this type implement the  <xref:Metalama.Patterns.Caching.Dependencies.ICacheDependency> interface.
 To represent dependencies of the global collections `ProductList` and `PriceList`, we use instances of the <xref:Metalama.Patterns.Caching.Dependencies.StringDependency> class rather than creating new classes for each.
 These instances are exposed as static properties of the `GlobalDependencies` static class.

-To ensure the entire `PriceList` is invalidated whenever a `Product` is updated, we return the global `PriceList` dependency instance from the <xref:Metalama.Patterns.Caching.Dependencies.ICacheDependency.CascadeDepependencies> property of the `Product` class.
+To ensure the entire `PriceList` is invalidated whenever a `Product` is updated, we return the global `PriceList` dependency instance from the <xref:Metalama.Patterns.Caching.Dependencies.ICacheDependency.CascadeDependencies> property of the `Product` class.

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.Caching/ObjectDependencies/ObjectDependencies.cs]